-Fitness experts consider 50–70 seconds per set as the hypertrophy “sweet spot.”
-That means, for a set of 10 reps of dumbbell hammer curls, each complete rep should last 5–7 seconds.
+Fitness experts consider 50–70 seconds per set as the “sweet spot” for building muscle.
+That means, for a set of ten reps of dumbbell hammer curls, each complete rep should last 5–7 seconds.

 (For example, using a 3:0:2 tempo when cranking out French presses.)

-Another way to add a touch of efficiency to upper arm hypertrophy is to maximize the range of motion during biceps and triceps exercises.
+Another way to add a touch of efficiency to upper arm hypertrophy is to maximize the range of motion during each biceps and triceps exercise.

 Exercises like the incline dumbbell curl create a longer distance for the weight to travel from the starting position (hanging at your side) to the top of the lift (the armpit).

 The close-grip bench press can maximize your triceps range of motion throughout the lift.
-An incline dumbbell curl & close-grip bench press superset can kick off a successful arm session.
+An incline dumbbell curl & close-grip bench press superset can kick off a successful arm workout.

-The biggest mistake when chasing arm size is blaming the stalled gains on too few sets or reps, workouts that are too short, using too light a weight, or training the muscles too infrequently.
+The biggest mistake when chasing arm size is blaming the stalled gains on too few sets or reps, workouts that are too short, using too light a weight, or training too infrequently.

 Traveling the “more is better” route could actually stall or reverse your biceps gains.

-The key to thicker biceps and triceps is training smarter — choose a better selection of exercises, train for size, practice slow and controlled reps, and fuel your body for gains.
+The key to thicker biceps and triceps is training smarter.
+That means choosing a better selection of exercises, training for size, lifting heavy weight, practicing slow and controlled reps, and fueling your body for bigger arms.

 Remember that your biceps and triceps also double as synergists (or assist muscles) during upper-body compound movements, like rows and bench presses.